bitt4/gol/README.md

 | <kbd>SPACE</kbd>               | Toggle pause   |
 | <kbd>+</kbd>,<kbd>=</kbd>      | Increase speed |
 | <kbd>-</kbd>                   | Decrease speed |

+### Grid files
+You can specify initial layout of game of life with files:
+ - '0' or ' ' specify dead cells, other characters specify living cells
+ - The longest line in the grid file sets width of the grid
+ - Number of lines in the grid file sets height of the grid, but trailing newline at the end of file is ignored
+ - Width and height specified by command-line options are overriden by width and height extracted from the grid file

 ## Example
 Example of Pulsar oscillator pattern: